 Date:

 This is to certify that

-district, in

-the state of for a total of years.
+for a to years.
+The full-time teaching

-The full-time teaching experience date es were from to
+experience dates were from to , inclusive.
+The grade

-, inclusive.
-The grade levels taught were
+levels taught were

-School Official's Name
+School Official's Name -

-Position
+Position -

-Signature
+Signature -

-Date
+Date -

-When completed, please return this form to the Literacy and Reading Department; College Park Suite 570; California State University, Fullerton; PO Box 6868, Fullerton, CA 92834-6868
+When completed, please return this form to the Literacy and Reading Education Department.
+College Park Suite 570; California State University, Fullerton; PO Box 6868, Fullerton, CA 92834-6868